 This is how each of the key areas compared:

-At the same time, the providers are quite different, and not all users will need such service that SiteGround offers.
-So for personal sites and small online businesses that are just getting started – Bluehost is more than a viable option.
+At the same time, the providers are quite different, and some users will need different features than what SiteGround offers.
+So for a cheaper price and more beginner-friendly hosting provider, you can certainly pick Bluehost.

 Alternatives to SiteGround and Bluehost

 While SiteGround and Bluehost are solid choices, there are a few worthy alternatives out there.
 Hostinger, for instance, is crazy cheap.
 DreamHost is a secure and approved WordPress hosting alternative.
 WP Engine, at the same time, is offering a high-end platform for WordPress-only websites.

 Are you on a budget?
 Then Hostinger is the cheapest option available.
 Its entry-level plan is as little as $2.69/month.
 Compare that to Bluehost’s $2.75/month and SiteGround’s $2.99/month.
 You can’t.
 Additionally, it allows choosing one of its 7 data center locations, making it a great alternative if your audience is located in a particular location.